 What is Legionnaires’ disease?

-Legionellosis is a collective term for diseases caused by legionella bacteria including the most serious Legionnaires’ disease, as well as the similar but less serious conditions of Pontiac fever and Lochgoilhead fever.
-Legionnaires’ disease is a potentially fatal form of pneumonia and everyone is susceptible to infection.
+Legionellosis is a collective term for diseases caused by legionella bacteria.
+The most serious is Legionnaires’ disease, a potentially fatal form of pneumonia.

 The risk increases with age but some people are at higher risk including: